-- 1. High school diploma from a regionally accredited secondary school. - 2.
-Four units of college preparatory English. - 3.
-Four units of mathematics, including Algebra I, Algebra II, Geometry, and one unit that has Algebra II as a prerequisite.
-It is recommended that one unit be taken in the 12th grade. - 4.
-Three units of science, including one unit of biological science, one unit of physical science such as Chemistry or Physics, and one laboratory course. - 5.
-Two units of social studies to include at least one unit of U.S. History. - 6.
+- 1. Four units of college preparatory English. - Four units of mathematics, including Algebra I, Algebra II, Geometry, and one unit that has Algebra II as a prerequisite.
+It is recommended that one unit be taken in the 12th grade. - 3.
+Three units of science, including one unit of biological science, one unit of physical science such as Chemistry or Physics, and one laboratory course. - 4.
+Two units of social studies to include at least one unit of U.S. History. - 5.
 Two units of the same foreign language.

-Applicants who do not meet admissions requirements but who still want to attend UNC Asheville may elect to attend another regionally accredited institution of higher education and either: a) successfully complete 30 transferable semester hours or 45 transferable quarter hours-six transferable semester hours or nine transferable quarter hours must be completed in each of the following subject areas: English composition, mathematics, social sciences, natural sciences, and foreign language, or b) they may successfully complete an Associate in Arts, Associate in Science or Associate in Fine Arts.
+Applicants who do not meet minimum admissions requirements but who still want to attend UNC Asheville may elect to attend another regionally accredited institution of higher education and successfully complete 24 transferable semester hours.
 These students may then reapply as a transfer applicant and be reviewed for admissions consideration.